 The best festival tents are comfortable and durable.
 Larger tents with more headroom, more ventilation options, and multiple doors tend to be more comfortable.
 Tents with a streamlined, dome-like shape (NOT tents shaped like a cabin or box!) tend to be more durable, and hold up better for multiple events.

 The exception to these rules is if you are specifically looking for a tent for Burning Man.
 In that case you want the least amount of mesh/ventilation possible (because dust comes through any open spaces), and you want serious durability.
 Basically, for Burning Man, comfort is less important than survival.
+(Heading to Burning Man for the first time?
+Read our Guide to Burning Man Prep.
+Considering a trip to Burning Man but you aren't sure?
+Read our post: Should I go to Burning Man?)

 In my opinion the best tent for festival camping is our Marmot Limelight 3 man tent.
 It can be set up or taken down by one person in less than 5 minutes, it is designed to have added headroom which makes it feel a lot bigger inside, and it has TONS of ventilation and entry options.
 We take this tent to every festival except Burning Man.
 There is far too much ventilation for this tent to work at Burning Man.